Become a baker using the Concordium Client#

 Do not stake all of your funds or you will not have enough funds to cover transaction fees.

-To start the node with these baker keys and bake blocks, configure the node to use the baker keys, and restart it.
-The node will automatically start baking when the baker is included in the bakers for the current epoch.
+To start the node with these validator keys and produce blocks, configure the node to use the validator keys, and restart it.
+The node will automatically start producing blocks when the validator is included in the validators list for the current epoch.

 When transaction is included in a block |